manuelerdoes/manusblog_next/README.md

 * LOW: textarea resizable with current init size ✅

 * BUG LOW: cant comment with emojis on mobile ✅ -> utf8mb4 muss konfiguriert sein in mysql
+* BUG HIGH: No pics loaded when not logged in ✅
-* BUG MID: picture upload not working in prod (upload kinda works, but picture only available after service restart) ✅ -> made nginx directly serve pictures as location in nginx conf. also had to set client_max_body_size 20M; in nginx.conf http part. location /files/ {
+* BUG MID: picture upload not working in prod (upload kinda works, but picture only available after service restart) ✅ -> fix in nginx config. see install_on_linux.md -> no bug
-  root /path/to/publicfolder
-  autoindex off;
-}

 ---